ploomber/ploomber/doc/user-guide/jupyter.rst

 previous sections, is by loading a task file in Jupyter.
 However, this implies that the file opened in Jupyter is a task in your pipeline.

 A second way is to load your whole pipeline in Jupyter to interact with it.
-This is a great approach during the initial stages since you don't know what's the best to organize tasks or how many of them you need.
+Jupyter is an excellent approach during the initial stages since you don't know what's the best to organize tasks or how many of them you need.

 Say that you have a single task that loads the data:

 .. code-block:: yaml
     :class: text-editor